NiclO1337/pp2-playtime/testing.md

 - A mysterious message about "Uncaught listener" sometimes appears in console when browser has been idle for a while.<br>
 Reason: suspect it is connected to the li buttons adding a new general event listener that enables the popup windows to be closed by clicking anywhere.<br>
-Non-working solution: Change so the event listener from li buttons is added on a timer instead of immediatly.
+Non-working solution: Change so the event listener from li buttons is added on a timer instead of immediatly.<br>
 Possible solution: According to Stack Overflow this could be caused by Chrome extensions.